 Looking for a place in Venice to buy some eco-friendly paint, or a source for sustainable, high quality furniture in Pasadena?
 Searching for a simple, luxurious soy candle (that will burn for 50 hours and smell delicious)?
 Or maybe you're just looking for a low maintenance, drought tolerant awesome looking plant?
 Jump below to find some of the earth friendly products and resources we've noticed around town:

-.
+Cisco Home Pasadena Showroom: Way bigger than it looks on the street.
+This had been on our list to check out ever since we got a taste of their furniture line at CAboom earlier this year.
 The store is filled with sustainable furniture, rugs, textiles and accessories.
 And it's all so solidly constructed that you know you're buying not only something 'grown up' but really something that will last a lifetime.
 The staff is helpful and totally knowledgeable.
-Plus they recently helped furnish an eco friendly remodeled 1960's bungalow in Alta Dena, see the virtual tour here
+Plus they recently helped furnish an eco friendly remodeled 1960's bungalow in Alta Dena, see the virtual tour here.

 Store: California Cactus Center